duncan/dev/public/software/devrel/developer-experience-at-netlify.md

 title: How Netlify does developer advocacy
 emoji: 🧑‍💻
 date: 2021-02-04T10:30
+description: Sarah Drasner on how her organization and Netflify works.
 ---

 The definition of a developer advocate and what they do depends a lot on the company, its needs, and its leadership values.
 An excellent template, in my opinion, is [how Netlify has approached developer advocacy][link]: